Snowflake MCS/EHS community

 The best time to visit is summer and fall.
 Avoid the winter and the month of April, when the storms roll through.

-The best less-toxic commercial lodging is La Posada in Winslow, which is built and maintained with natural materials and generally avoids fragrances, pesticides and toxic cleaners.
+The best less-toxic commercial lodging is La Posada in Winslow (one hour away), that is built and maintained with natural materials and generally avoids fragrances, pesticides and toxic cleaners.

-Campers like Fool Hollow Lake in Show Low and Lyman Lake State Park in St. Johns, where dispersed camping is possible on the beach.
+Campers like Fool Hollow Lake in Show Low and Lyman Lake State Park south of St. Johns, where dispersed camping is possible on the beach.
 Some visitors have slept in their car or RV in someoneÕs driveway, though such lodging must be arranged privately before arriving.

-See the Arizona web page of The EI Wellspring (www.eiwellspring.org/arizonalocal.html) for pictures and additional information about Snowflake and other Arizona MCS/EHS communities.
+See the Arizona web page of The EI Wellspring (www.eiwellspring.org/arizonalocal.html) for additional information about Snowflake and other Arizona MCS/EHS communities.